smcintosh/CI_blog/README.md

 ### Pattern 2: On-the-fly Build Spec Generation

 Although less egregious, copy-pasting is still quite a frequently occurring phenomenon in the build systems of C/C++ projects.
-We observed that the studied C/C++ systems with a low rates of copy-pasting avoid duplication by filling in template build specs during an initial step of the build process.
+In our work, we have observed that the studied C/C++ systems with a low rates of copy-pasting avoid duplication by [filling in template build specs](http://shanemcintosh.org/2014/05/31/collecting-and-leveraging-a-benchmark-of-build-system-clones-to-aid-in-quality-assessments.html "McIntosh et al., Collecting and Leveraging a Benchmark of Build System Clones to Aid in Quality Assessments") during an initial step of the build process.
 This also helps to keep build maintenance activity localized, avoiding painful duplicate effort when maintenance is required.

+# Conclusions

+To keep up with the pace of modern software development, a robust and reliable build system is required.
+While recent advances have been made, build systems still require a considerable investment.

+In our research, we evaluate means of reducing the overhead that's introduced by the build system.
+In this blog, I've presented two interesting patterns that we observed in the build systems of projects that have low build maintenance activity.
+More detail can be found in [our papers](http://shanemcintosh.org/tags/build-systems.html "Build-related research papers").